OET Nursing Speaking: Role Plays, Samples & Practice

 Smooth, appropriately paced delivery without excessive hesitation

-Language, tone, and professionalism suitable for the patient or carer
+Language, tone, and professionalism suitable for the person in the scenario

 Accurate, flexible grammar and vocabulary for clinical communication